lyndoncore/lyndon/README.md

   -  css with paths being "css/styles.css.gz"
   -  javascript with paths being "js/scripts.js.gz"

-2. TEST: Run js through JSHint
+2. TEST: Run all JavaScript through JSHint

 2. Take js/dev-scripts.js to http://closure-compiler.appspot.com/home, compile with "simple", and paste code into js/scripts.js file.

 3. Run everything through Gulp.
 Go look at gulpfile.js if you need a reminder of what tasks to run.

-4. Upload everything from "build" folder to S3 Buckets -- except HTML comes from the root project folder.
+4. Upload everything from "build" folder to S3 Buckets -- HTML comes from the root project folder.

 5. Set content-encoding, content-type, and cache directives in the Amazon Console.
   1.  set scripts.js.gz: